xen-project/xen/SUPPORT.md

     Status, QEMU: Supported

-Host-side implementation fo the Xen PV keyboard protocol
+Host-side implementation of the Xen PV keyboard protocol.
+Note that the "keyboard protocol" includes mouse / pointer support as well.

 ### PV USB (backend)